theocjr/social-media-forensics/README.md

 #### Char-grams Analysis

-The `char-grams_analysis` directory has some of the code described above with modifications to deal with different values of char n-grams in order to perform an efficiency analysis.
+The `char-grams_analysis` directory has some of the code described above with modifications to deal with different values of char grams in order to perform an efficiency analysis.

 #### Utils